 By wearing PE heart rate monitors during class, students learn to improve their heart rate training performance by comparing their perceived effort level with their actual effort level.

-Through a study with homeschool students in Kearney, Neb., Danielle Tilley used adidas Zone for IHT Spirit wrist heart rate monitors to test the students’ perceptions versus reality during a weekly PE class.
+Through a study with homeschool students in Kearney, Neb., Danielle Tilley used IHT Zone wrist heart rate monitors to test the students’ perceptions versus reality during a weekly PE class.
 Students wore the monitors while exercising at different levels – walking, jogging and sprinting for one-minute intervals.
 After each sprint, students let Tilley know how hard they exercised based on the Borg Scale of Perceived Exertion.

 “With the walk and sprint test, they were pretty accurate in estimating their perception, but that’s expected,” Tilley said.
 “When you’re not tired, it’s really easy to tell that, and when you’re out of breath, it’s really easy to tell that.”

 Students generally felt, especially during the sprint sessions, that they were giving maximum effort.
 The data, displayed through IHT’s Spirit Assessment Measures software, showed otherwise.

 “When we did the sprinting test, their estimates of their perception were a little higher than actual,” she said.
 “They think they are giving their all but really they weren’t quite giving their all.”

 Tilley said she expected students to think they worked harder than the data showed.
 The level between rest and maximum exertion can be tough to measure.